President Urges For Imparting Quality Professional Training To Nurses - UrduPoint

 President Urges For Imparting Quality Professional Training To Nurses

-President Dr. Arif Alvi on Saturday called for the need to hire master trainers for nurses to impart them quality education along with professional training related to best nursing practices which will help ameliorate the standard of health services in the country in line with vision-2030

-KARACHI, (UrduPoint / Pakistan Point News - 19th Jun, 2021 ) :President Dr. Arif Alvi on Saturday called for the need to hire master trainers for nurses to impart them quality education along with professional training related to best nursing practices which will help ameliorate the standard of health services in the country in line with vision-2030.

-President Alvi was talking to the members of a delegation of Young Nurses Association (YNA), Sindh at the Sindh Governor's House here.
+KARACHI, (UrduPoint / Pakistan Point News - 19th Jun, 2021 ) :President Dr. Arif Alvi on Saturday called for the need to hire master trainers for nurses to impart them quality education along with professional training related to best nursing practices which will help ameliorate the standard of health services in the country in line with vision-2030 President Alvi was talking to the members of a delegation of Young Nurses Association (YNA) here at Governor's House, Sindh.

-President stressed the importance of the nursing profession and its significant role in meeting the Human Development Index and vision 2030 targets.
+President stressed on the importance of the nursing profession and its significant role in meeting the Human Development Index and Vision 2030 targets.

 Talking to the President, the office bearers of YNA gave a presentation about the issue of affiliation with the medical colleges.